Arun Manilal Gandhi

-Arun Manilal Gandhi (born April 14, 1934) is an Indian-American author, socio-political activist and son of Manilal Gandhi, thus a grandson of nationalist leader Mahatma Gandhi.
-Although he has followed in the footsteps of his grandfather as an activist, he has eschewed the ascetic lifestyle of his grandfather.
-In 2017 he published The Gift of Anger: And Other Lessons From My Grandfather Mahatma Gandhi (New York: Gallery Books/Jeter Publishing 2017).
+Arun Manilal Gandhi (14 April 1934 – 2 May 2023) was a South African–American author, socio-political activist, and son of Manilal Gandhi, thus a grandson of Indian independence leader Mahatma Gandhi.
+In 2017, he published The Gift of Anger: And Other Lessons From My Grandfather Mahatma Gandhi (New York: Gallery Books/Jeter Publishing 2017).

-Gandhi criticized the Indian government in an article he wrote after they subsidized a 1982 film based on his grandfather's life with $25 million.
-He immigrated to the United States with his family in 1987 where he studied at the University of Mississippi.
-They later moved to Memphis, Tennessee, where they founded a nonviolence institute hosted by the Christian Brothers University.
+Arun Gandhi criticized the Indian government in an article he wrote after they subsidized a 1982 film based on his grandfather's life with $25 million.
+He immigrated to the United States with his family in 1987, and studied at the University of Mississippi.
+They later moved to Memphis, Tennessee, where they founded the M. K. Gandhi Institute for Nonviolence, hosted by the Christian Brothers University.

 Early life

-Arun Manilal Gandhi was born on April 14, 1934, in Durban, to Manilal Gandhi and Sushila Mashruwala.
+Arun Manilal Gandhi was born on 14 April 1934, in Durban, to Manilal Gandhi and Sushila Mashruwala.
 His father was an editor and his mother was a publisher for the Indian Opinion.
 Arun had seen his grandfather Mahatma Gandhi once briefly at age 5 and didn't see him again until 1946 when he lived with Mahatma Gandhi at the Sevagram ashram in India.
-Arun returned to South Africa in 1948 just weeks before Mahatma Gandhi was assassinated by Nathuram Godse in the garden of the Birla house mansion, now known as Gandhi Smriti, in New Delhi, India, on Friday January 30, 1948.
-Godse was captured by career diplomat Herbert Reiner Jr. and sentenced to execution by hanging.
+Arun returned to the Union of South Africa in 1947, just weeks before his grandfather was assassinated.

 While living at Sevagram, Arun had the advantage of education over the illiterate farm families who worked the surrounding fields.
 His grandfather urged him to play with the neighboring children after school in order to "learn what it was like to live in poverty", as well as to teach those children what he learned in class each day, which Arun Gandhi later described as "the most creative and enlightening experience for me."
 Eventually, crowds of children and their parents started showing up for lessons with the young Gandhi, which taught him compassion and the need to share.